 Brighton is particularly easy to explore as a day trip from London by train.
 There are usually at least 2-3 direct services per hour to/from several London stations, and the journey only takes 60-70 minutes.

-Located just outside London, Windsor Castle is one of the Queen’s three official residences.
+Located just outside London and accessible by train, Windsor Castle is one of the Queen’s three official residences.
 It’s also the largest and oldest continually-inhabited castle in the world.

 The castle is located on top of a hill and can be seen for miles throughout the surrounding area.
 It has many imposing towers and battlements, immaculately manicured courtyards, and more than 5,000 acres of grounds.